furqan518/printf/README.md

 0x11.
 C - printf
-This id a group project
+This is a group project created by Oyebanjo and George